 Simple policy learning algorithm.

-If a policy executes action in state has a value the update rule is:
+If a policy executes action in state with some corresponding value the update rule is:

 The sequence of states and actions experienced by the agent.

 Maps a state and an action to a new state.